iriusrisk/startleft/docs/development/Architecture.md

 At the root level of the StartLeft repository (the same as the other modules) a general tests package is located.
 Unlike the test packages located inside each module, this one is generic to the entire the StartLeft project and contains integration tests that involves logic belonging to all the modules.
 By definition, this package can only contain integration tests.
-The boundaries between this kind of tests and the ones developed by QA is hard to define, but it is clear that they are necessary, at least for now.
 So, **when a new processor or a new important behavior is added to StartLeft, we need to create their associated integration tests at the project level in this package**.